 This is where key performance indicators (KPIs) come in handy.
 KPIs are measurements that allow a company to track the success of their operations.
 They help firms see if they’re on the way to achieving their objectives.

 KPIs can help managers see how well their employees and systems are performing.
 Used appropriately, they can help your team figure out what they can do to improve their performance.
-Whether you made or missed your KPI may be an indicator that you need to try a new strategy, like implementing an platform.
+Whether you made or missed your KPI may be an indicator that you need to try a new strategy—like implementing an automated customer service platform or investing in good customer service software that can help you track all the important customer service metrics.

 With this in mind, here are 10 key KPIs for evaluating your customer service team.